“Belief creates the actual fact” ~ William James

 Example 2: Industrial Safety Policy

 Consider one of the Macondo Blowout case’s claims (T): T = “The crew had full stop-work authority to prevent blowout”.
 The typical verification verdict: TRUE.
-Eye Opener generates Antithesis A = “Informal practice overriding formal procedures”.
+Eye Opener generates Antithesis A = “Informal practice overriding formal procedures”— which must also be TRUE (for the same reasons as above):

 T+ (Upside): Safety intervention